temenostech/temenos-platform-documentation/docfx_project/home/techguides/components-products.md

 Each item in this list is called a **component type**.

 The names of these parts / Component Types are fixed and are not user editable.
-This is managed internally by the TCP admin/ development group and can only be changed or modified by this group.
+This is managed internally by the Temenos Continuous Deployment Platform admin/ development group and can only be changed or modified by this group.

 Each component type represents a deployable unit and has an ansible script associated to it.